ageron/handson-ml2/README.md

 # Installation

-No installation is required, just click the *launch binder* button above, and you're good to go!
-But if you insist, here's how to install these notebooks on your system.
+No installation is required, just click the *launch binder* button above, this creates a new VM with everything you need already preinstalled, so you'll be good to go in a just a few seconds!
+But if you insist, here's how to install these notebooks on your own system.

 Obviously, you will need [git](https://git-scm.com/) and [python](https://www.python.org/downloads/) (python 3 is recommended, but python 2 should work as well).